wwarthen/RomWBW/ReadMe.md

     driver.
   - Ed Brindley contributed some of the code that supports the RC2014 platform.
-  - Phil Summers contributed Forth and BASIC in ROM as well as a long list of general code enhancements.
+  - Phil Summers contributed Forth and BASIC in ROM, the AY-3-8910 sound driver as well as a long list of general code enhancements.
   - Phillip Stevens contributed support for FreeRTOS.
   - Curt Mayer contributed the Linux / MacOS build process.
   - UNA BIOS and FDISK80 are the products of John Coffman.